Tips and tricks

 You might need to run some other commands before building, like running a script that performs codegen or downloading some data that's not stored in your source tree.

-Rather than using CIBW_BEFORE_ALL or CIBW_BEFORE_BUILD, you could incorporate these steps into your package's build process.
+Rather than using before-all or before-build, you could incorporate these steps into your package's build process.
 For example, if you're using setuptools, you can add steps to your package's setup.py using a structure like this:

 import subprocess